johnnybluhm/encrypted-client-server-python/README.md

 Client sends encrypted symmetric key to server, and server decrypts using PKI.
 Then further communication is done via the symmetric key.

+The images contain the inital message which is encrypted using PKI.
+Then the other two images show

 # Install
 pip install pycryptodome